Flattened image of a blue globe on vertical on glass with illuminated transit lines.

 When purchasing or selling goods that will be transported globally, it is crucial to identify where the title passes from the seller to the buyer.

-A common misconception is that Incoterms rules deal with ownership and title transfer when in reality it deals with the dividing of costs and risks.
+A common misconception is that Incoterms rules deal with ownership and title transfer when, in reality, they deal with dividing costs and risks.

-Title and ownership transfer should always be outlined in the sales contract before beginning shipment.
+The sales contract should always outline the Title and ownership transfer before the shipment.
 Along with the title comes liability exposure and the need for marine insurance.

 While commonly used, the DDP Incoterm can be confusing.

-Often sellers will quote DDP without knowing how to get goods into the buyer’s country – or the buyer will accept the DDP terms without checking to see if their supplier is registered as an importer or if they have sorted out any potential tax issues.
+Often, sellers quote DDP without knowing how to get goods into the buyer’s country, or the buyer will accept the DDP terms without checking to see if their supplier is registered as an importer or if they have sorted out any potential tax issues.

-The difficulties surrounding DDP can be more problematic and even costlier to the seller when something goes wrong, especially as sometimes complex taxes are involved.
+When something goes wrong, the difficulties surrounding DDP can be more problematic and even costlier to the seller, especially as sometimes complex taxes are involved.

-In some cases, taxes can only be paid by companies that are known to the authorities in the buyer’s country, which is often the case with VAT and local customs authorities.
+In some cases, taxes can only be paid by companies known to the authorities in the buyer’s country, which is often the case with VAT and local customs authorities.

-In addition to potential tax and importer filing status issues, it is up to the DDP-assigned responsible party to clear the goods through customs.
-The party must know about import regulations in that specific country.
+In addition to potential tax and importer filing status issues, the DDP-assigned responsible party must clear the goods through customs and be knowledgeable about import regulations in that specific country.

-Paying attention to the details, and ensuring that the right rule is chosen for the shipment will benefit both the buyer and seller and avoid any errors in the shipment of international goods.
+Attention to detail and ensuring that the correct rule is chosen for the shipment will benefit both the buyer and seller and avoid errors in the shipment of international goods.

-Since shipping regulations change all the time and navigating Incoterms can be tricky, new shippers and even experienced shippers would be well advised to call for our guidance.
+Since shipping regulations change constantly and navigating Incoterms can be tricky, new and experienced shippers would be well advised to call for our guidance.
 After all, we handle international freight daily!

 To see the other ways we can help, check out our logistics or freight forwarding services to learn about the reliable and innovative solutions we provide to get your goods to or from nearly any destination worldwide.

-Our experienced specialists are ready to help clear up any confusion you might have.
+Our experienced specialists are ready to help clear up any confusion.

 Please call us at 800-987-4244 for questions about Incoterms® or international freight shipping.